oekosheri/GB_code/README.md

 # GB_code
 This python package helps you create orthogonal grain boundary supercells for atomistic calculations.
 The code is based on the coincident site lattice (CSL) formulations for cubic materials (sc, bcc, fcc, diamond).
 I intend to extend it to hcp structures soon.
 This code produces a final structure to be read in [LAMMPS](https://lammps.sandia.gov/).
+If you want to run DFT calculations you can use [Ovito](https://ovito.org/index.php/download) to output a POSCAR file from this LAMMPS input structure.

 # Structure
 There are two main scripts: [_csl_generator.py_](./csl_generator.py) and [_gb_generator.py_](./csl_generator.py) which you need to use in this order to produce the final grain boundary (GB) structure.